St Edward's College, Malta: Logos

+Subjects Taught

+Physics, Chemistry and Biology are taught in the Senior Section (Grades 9 to 11) and in the Sixth Form.
+The College teaches main subjects in English, while Maltese, Spanish, Italian and French are taught in their respective languages.
+In Grade 6, an extra language and an ethical subject are chosen while in Grade 8 O-Level subjects are chosen.

 Alumni

 Among the many famous alumni of the school is the late Professor Edward De Bono, known for his ideas on lateral thinking.
 Other well known alumni include architect Richard England, the late former Lord Chief Justice of England and Wales, Igor Judge, Baron Judge, former President of Malta Ugo Mifsud Bonnici, the late Chief Justice Emeritus Giuseppe Mifsud Bonnici, Archbishop of Malta Charles Scicluna.
 Footballers Andrew Hogg and Matthew Guillaumier, also Explorer Justin Packshaw attended the College.

 Since its foundation in 1929, the school had produced many who went on to serve in the British military and the Colonial Service in Egypt, Palestine and the Sudan.
-The school has an old-boys' association known as the Old Edwardian Association (OEA).
+The school has an old-boys' alumni association known as the Old Edwardian Association (OEA).